TimeTraveller-San/GANja/README.md

-# GAN-Experiments
+# GANja - Test bench for my GAN Experiments
-This repo is a testbench for GAN related experiments.
-I plan to implement, scrutinize and carefully understand various GANs related research papers.
+This repo is a testbench for my immature GAN related experiments.
+I plan to implement and carefully understand various GAN related research papers.

 ### Generated images after 1500 epochs:
 ![](./images/all.png)